Federal architecture

-Federal-style architecture is the name for the classical architecture built in the United States following the American Revolution between c.
+Federal-style architecture is the classical architecture built in the United States following the American Revolution between c.
 1780 and 1830, and particularly from 1785 to 1815, which was influenced heavily by the works of Andrea Palladio with several innovations on Palladian architecture by Thomas Jefferson and his contemporaries.
 Jefferson's Monticello estate and several federal government buildings, including the White House, are among the most prominent examples of buildings constructed in Federal style.

 Federal style is also used in association with furniture design in the United States of the same time period.
 The style broadly corresponds to the classicism of Biedermeier style in the German-speaking lands, Regency architecture in Britain, and the French Empire style.
 It may also be termed Adamesque architecture.
 The White House and Monticello were setting stones for what Federal architecture has become.

 In the early United States, the founding generation consciously chose to associate the nation with the ancient democracies of Greece and the republican values of Rome.
 Grecian aspirations informed the Greek Revival, lasting into the 1850s.
 Using Roman architectural vocabulary, the Federal style applied to the balanced and symmetrical version of Georgian architecture that had been practiced in the American colonies' new motifs of neoclassical architecture as it was epitomized in Britain by Robert Adam, who published his designs in 1792.